trizen/sidef-book/programming_tasks/C/Call_an_object_method.md

 # Instance method
 instance.foo(arg);

-# Alternatively, by using an expression as a method
+# Alternatively, by using an expression for the method name
 instance.(:foo)(arg);

 # Alternatively, by asking for a method